TimothyADavis/kilogas/team.md

 | Nikki Zabel				| University of Cape Town, ZA 	|

-If you would be interested in learning more about opportunities to work with the KILOGAS team [contact us](/contact/).
+If you would be interested in learning more about opportunities to work with the KILOGAS team, [contact us](/contact/).